carineang/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG] [t/ADDITIONAL TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-A client contact is considered a duplicate if another client contact has the same email (case-insensitive) and this duplicate email will be rejected.
+* A client contact is considered a duplicate if another client contact has the same email (case-insensitive) and this duplicate email will be rejected.

+* Any additional white spaces detected in name, address, tags will be trimmed.

 </div>

 Examples: